 Bahai’s of Klamath Falls

 The Bahai’s of Klamath Falls cordially invite you to join us in our online events Mondays at 4 p.m.
 Join us for a devotional gathering.
 We pray for unity and healing for our planet and invite you to bring your own prayers or offerings if you would like.
 Wednesdays at 4 p.m. we engage in a “Meaningful Conversations” group.
-This week’s topic is “What kind of world do you want to live in?”
+This week’s topic is “Manifesting a world without prejudice.”

 Chiloquin Christian Center

-This Sunday, Oct.
-18, Chiloquin Christian Center Pastor Rich Peterson will be talking about how God calls us to forgive.
-Sometimesn the ones we love the most are the hardest to forgive.
+This Sunday, Chiloquin Christian Center Pastor Rich Peterson will be talking about how God calls us to pray for our nation and its leadership.
 Services are at 9:30 a.m. for fellowship and 10 a.m. for our main service.
-If you can’t make it out, we are live streaming our services on our facebook page.
+If you can’t make it out, we are live streaming our services on our Facebook page.
 We will be wearing masks to enter the sanctuary and maintaining six foot social distancing for live worship.
-Our church is located at 301 S. Chiloquin Blvd. in Chiloquin, 97624.
-Come and join us- it’s worth the drive!
+Our church is located at 301 S. Chiloquin Blvd. in Chiloquin.

 Christ Lutheran Church

 9:30 a.m. worship.
 Pastor Glenn Smith will preach on Philippians 1:18-27: “A Life Full of Purpose in Christ.”Weekly sermons and radio messages are posted at www.lutherankf.org.
 (127 N. Spring St.)